psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

 > ⚠️ This addon is currently in **BETA**.
 Features and data WILL change!
-      Not even a 1/3 of the way done.
+      Almost 2/3 of the way done.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.